The Cincinnati Enquirer: Facilities

 The Enquirer has published from many downtown Cincinnati locations.
 From Fifth Street between Main and Sycamore, it moved to Third Street, then to the corner of Third and Main, then to Main between Third and Pearl.
 In 1866, the Enquirer began publishing from offices in the 600 block of Vine Street, near Baker Street.
 From 1916 to 1928, the newspaper constructed a new headquarters and printing plant, the Cincinnati Enquirer Building, on this property.
-In 1992, the newspaper moved to its present Elm Street headquarters.
+In 1992, the newspaper moved to 312 Elm Street.

+At the end of 2022, the newspaper's 30-year lease agreement at Elm Street expired, and the Enquirer's news operation moved one block west, to 312 Plum Street.

 The Enquirer operated two news bureaus until July 2013.
 The Northern Kentucky bureau produced The Kentucky Enquirer and The Community Recorder, while the West Chester bureau covered Butler and Warren counties for The Cincinnati Enquirer's northern zones and produced some editions of The Community Press.

 From 1977 to 2013, the Enquirer was printed from a 130000 sqft press off Western Avenue in the West End.
 Until 2007, this facility also printed The Cincinnati Post under a joint operating agreement.
 Since March 2013, Gannett has contracted with The Columbus Dispatch in Columbus to print all its Cincinnati publications, including the Enquirer.
 Similarly, Gannett has contracted with the Lafayette, Indiana, Journal & Courier to print Community Press and Community Recorder editions since 2007.